Low-Code And No-Code: The Twins Simplifying Business Process Automation

 For example, some businesses use low-code or no-code applications to develop sites for mobile and web.
 Organizations that provide website design and hosting services offer low-code tools that monitor analytics, help SEO, digital marketing, and web personalization among others.

-Practice Diligence
+Practice diligence

 Since it is possible to execute high-level changes in workflow and business processes by an individual with low-code or no-code applications, it is advisable to have a management-level oversight to control the overall process and prevent abrupt changes in workflow.
 Proper documentation and DevOps can ensure the smooth functioning of the entire business process.